UBC-DSCI/introduction-to-datascience-python/source/regression2.md

-Simple linear regression chooses the straight line of best fit by choosing the line that minimizes the **average squared vertical distance** between itself and each of the observed data points in the training data. {numref}`fig:08-verticalDistToMin` illustrates these vertical distances as lines.
+Simple linear regression chooses the straight line of best fit by choosing the line that minimizes the **average squared vertical distance** between itself and each of the observed data points in the training data (equivalent to minimizing the RMSE). {numref}`fig:08-verticalDistToMin` illustrates these vertical distances as lines.
 Finally, to assess the predictive accuracy of a simple linear regression model, we use RMSPE&mdash;the same measure of predictive performance we used with K-NN regression.